Otumfuo Nana Osei Tutu II: Family

-Osei Tutu II is married to Julia Osei Tutu.
+Osei Tutu II is married to Lady Julia Osei Tutu (née Julia Ama Adwapa Amaning).
+The couple married in April 2002 in a traditional ceremony held in Kumasi.
+Lady Julia is the daughter of Stephen A. Amaning, a retired Ghanaian diplomat, and has been involved in charitable and social initiatives alongside her husband.
 He has seven children.
 He has a son named Nana Opoku Ware, who was elected the SRC President of the Ghana School of Law in 2025.